The Logistics of Caring

 Preserving the world's forests is critical to reducing carbon, combating climate change and protecting the planet's atmosphere.
 Investing in reforestation also builds resiliency in our communities by creating jobs and protecting against erosion and mudslides.
 Motivated by this truth, in 2011, we launched the Global Forestry Initiative to plant, protect and preserve trees in urban and rural areas around the world.

-Through The UPS Foundation and select organizations, we have planted more than five million trees in 46 countries since embarking on our Global Forestry Initiative in 2011.
+Through The UPS Foundation and select organizations, we have planted more than seven million trees in 52 countries since embarking on our Global Forestry Initiative in 2011.
 These trees have been planted by NGOs that received grants from The UPS Foundation, as well as UPS employees and their families and friends.
 Partner organizations include: World Wildlife Fund, National Arbor Day Foundation, Earth Day Network, Keep America Beautiful, inc., The Nature Conservancy, and National Park Foundation.

 The 15 Million by 2020 Pledge

 In 2015, UPS announced a pledge to plant 15 million trees around the world by the end of 2020 – a bold expansion of the Global Forestry Initiative.
 In addition to helping restore some of the world’s most important forests, this initiative will have a humanitarian impact across many emerging markets.
+So far, the Global Forestry Initiaitve has planted over 7 million trees in 52 countries around the world, and in 2016 will award more than $2.6 million in grants to nonprofit organizations focused on environmental sustainability initiatives.

 In 2015, The UPS Foundation awarded $4 million in grants to support tree planting initiatives, conservation efforts, and research.
 Check out the Tree Map and see where UPSers and our partner organizations are planting trees worldwide.